AI Use Cases/Professional Services

 Intervention cost economics only hold if you act before the resignation conversation

 The cost-per-retention advantage - internal action versus external recruiting - collapses if the system flags a consultant who has already accepted an offer elsewhere.
-The 60-90 day prediction window is the operational asset.
+The early-warning window is the operational asset.
 HR and partners need a defined protocol for acting on threshold alerts within one to two weeks of surfacing, not at the next quarterly talent review.
 Without a clear escalation path and decision owner, the dashboard becomes a reporting artifact rather than an intervention tool.

 Frequently Asked Questions